 Cycling from Edinburgh on the Union Canal

 The Union Canal begins at the Lochrin Basin in bustling Fountainbridge but you can join from any point on the canal.
-From here you’ll traverse through beautiful Ratho, Broxburn, then Linlithgow, before finally cycling down to Falkirk.
+From here, you’ll traverse through beautiful Ratho, Broxburn, then Linlithgow, before finally cycling down to Falkirk.
 Travelling along the canal to Falkirk is to experience a real slice of history.
 Beautifully restored as part of the Millennium Links Project, The Union Canal was re-opened in 2001.
 As Scotland’s only contour canal, the original course curved around the hills so it didn’t need so many locks.
-Now it makes for a fantastic direct and easy route from Edinburgh to Falkirk.
+Now, it makes for a fantastic direct and easy route from Edinburgh to Falkirk.

 When the Union Canal was originally built, the Laird of Callendar House, William Forbes Callendar refused to let the canal cross his land, so canal builders had to create a 2,070 ft. tunnel to make sure it didn’t cut through or ruin the view from his famous home.
 The Falkirk Tunnel is one of the most memorable parts of the route, illuminated by atmospheric lighting, casting shadows on the stone ceiling.

 The Union Canal originally contained 62 stone bridges, each one numbered in the keystone.
-Now there are 88 bridges, and all are worth admiring – see if you can spot the new ones hidden in amongst the traditional old ones!
+Now there are 88 bridges, and all are worth admiring – see if you can spot the new ones hidden amongst the traditional old ones!

-Along the Union Canal you’ll also encounter some amazing aqueducts.
-If you’ve got a head for heights, you’ll love the trio of Aqueducts on the Edinburgh end of The Union Canal.
+Along the Union Canal, you’ll also encounter some amazing aqueducts.
+If you’ve got a head for heights, you’ll love the trio of aqueducts on the Edinburgh end of The Union Canal.
 Designed by the renowned 19th century civil engineer Hugh Baird, these aqueducts are stunning relics from the bygone days of the industrial revolution.
-The Slateford Aqueduct carries the Union Canal over the Water of Leith via eight arches spanning 500 feet, while the Almond Aqueduct successfully caries the Union Canal over the River Almond.
+The Slateford Aqueduct carries the Union Canal over the Water of Leith via eight arches spanning 500 feet, while the Almond Aqueduct successfully carries the Union Canal over the River Almond.
 The Avon Aqueduct is the largest aqueduct in Scotland, spanning 12 arches.
 There’s no need to be worried about navigating your bike over these tall structures; the towpath code requires all cyclists to dismount and walk over them.